sharadKhan/test/docs/process.md

 - **Parallel Execution** \
   Run the build and deployment processes in parallel rather than sequentially using  GitHub Actions Parallel Jobs
+  Question: What are the MSI which can be deplued in parallel and what are sequential flows
 - **Concurrent Deployment** \
   Deploy MSIs concurrently to different VMs using PowerShell
 - **Caching dependencies** \